 - What can we do to support this initiative?

-If you weren’t able to join us, or wish to recap any elements of the discussion, you can access the recording on our Webinar Recordings page, or review the slide deck: DEG Roundtable-Accessibility in Documents.
+If you weren’t able to join us, or wish to recap any elements of the discussion, you can access the recording on our Event Recordings page, or review the slide deck: DEG Roundtable-Accessibility in Documents.

 One of our regular attendees Hanneke ter Veen-Hockney provided her thoughts on the event in this useful and interesting writeup.
 Thanks Hanneke!